socratic-shell/eg/md/design/rust.md

 *Future: Support for GitLab, Codeberg, and other Git hosting platforms*

-## Search Scope
+## Search Implementation

-Initially focused on files in `examples/` directories.
-Future extensions will include:
-- Doc comments throughout the crate
-- GitHub repository fallback when crate sources lack examples
+- Use `ripgrep` or similar for fast text search
+- Search all `.rs` files in the extraction
+- Categorize results by directory (examples/ vs src/ vs tests/ etc.)
+- Include configurable context lines around matches
+- Return file paths relative to extraction root